Rebounder vs. Trampoline: What Is the Difference?

 When it comes to size, trampolines and rebounders are quite different.
 Trampolines are generally much larger, with diameters ranging from 6 feet to 16 feet or more.
 They are often used in backyards or trampoline parks.

-Rebounders are much smaller and more compact, usually around 3 to 4 feet in diameter, making them perfect for indoor use.
+Rebounders are much smaller in size and more compact, usually around 3 to 4 feet in diameter, making them perfect for indoor use.

 Material and build quality